NYUDataBootcamp/Book/pandas-input.md

 Note that the table of data has labels for both the columns and rows.
 We'll do more with both of them shortly.

 The documentation for `read_csv` in the Object inspector gives us an overwhelming amount of information.
-Starting at the bottom, we see that it returns a **DataFrame**.
+Starting at the bottom, we see that it returns a DataFrame.
 We also see a long list of optional inputs that change how we read the file.
 Here are some examples we've found useful:

 **Example.**  Change the last line of the earlier code to